reviewdog/action-black/README.md

     default: "error"
   reporter:
     description: |
-      Reporter of reviewdog command [github-pr-check,github-pr-review,github-check].
+      Reporter of reviewdog command [github-pr-check, github-pr-review, github-check].
       Default is github-pr-check.
-      github-pr-review can use Markdown and add a link to rule page in reviewdog reports.
+Github-pr-review is not supported for the black formatter.
     required: false
     default: "github-pr-check"
   filter_mode: